ShadowAlzazel/MinecraftOdyssey/README.md

 # Minecraft-Odyssey
-The official Minecraft Odyssey Project Repository
+The Official Minecraft Odyssey Project Repository

 This plugin is what I envisioned an expansion pack for Minecraft would look like.